 - general market conditions, including fluctuations in charter hire rates and vessel values;

-- changes in Golar Partners' operating expenses, including dry-docking and insurance costs and bunker prices;
+- changes in our operating expenses, including drydocking and insurance costs and bunker prices;

-- Golar Partners' future financial condition or results of operations and future revenues and expenses;
+- our future financial condition or results of operations and future revenues and expenses;

 - the repayment of debt and settling of interest rate swaps;

-- Golar Partners' and Golar LNG Limited's ability to make additional borrowings and to access debt and equity markets;
+- our and Golar's ability to make additional borrowings and to access debt and equity markets;

 - planned capital expenditures and availability of capital resources to fund capital expenditures;

-- the exercise of purchase options by the Partnership's charterers;
+- the exercise of purchase options by our charterers;

-- Golar Partners' ability to maintain long-term relationships with major LNG traders;
+- our ability to maintain long-term relationships with major LNG traders;

-- Golar Partners' ability to leverage Golar's relationships and reputation in the shipping industry;
+- our ability to leverage the relationships and reputation of Golar, Golar Power Limited (or Golar Power) and OneLNG S.A. (or OneLNGSA) in the LNG industry;

-- Golar Partners' ability to purchase vessels from Golar in the future;
+- our ability to purchase vessels from Golar, Golar Power and OneLNGSA in the future;

-- Golar Partners' ability to maximize the use of its vessels, including the re-deployment or disposition of vessels no longer under long-term time charter;
+- our ability to maximize the use of our vessels, including the re-deployment or disposition of vessels no longer under long-term time charter;

 - timely purchases and deliveries of newbuilding vessels;